 Yeast infections can be quite uncomfortable and frustrating to deal with and manage on your own.
-You may have a lot of questions popping up if and when you get one such as can a yeast infection cause bleeding?
+You may experience a variety of symptoms including itching, burning, and discomfort in the vaginal area but can a yeast infection cause bleeding as well?

 Table of Contents